ARamosCaio/customer-registration/README.md

 ## What I've Learned
 - How to use tkinter to create a user interface
 - How to create events using tkinter
+- How to connect and add data from tkinter to a database